 Asset Volatility and Capital Structure: Evidence from Corporate Mergers

-We exploit the cross-sectional variation in asset volatility and leverage changes around mergers to estimate the effect of firm risk on capital structure.
-We find that firms respond strongly to the diversifying effect of mergers, partially through the choice of payment method.
-Our estimates imply that 20\% of the post-merger increase in market leverage and 29\% of the decrease in cash are due to reduced firm risk.
+We exploit cross-sectional variation in the predictable changes in asset volatility following corporate acquisitions to identify the effect of business risk on capital structure.
+We find that post-merger changes in leverage and cash holdings are strongly predicted by expected asset volatility changes estimated using pre-merger information.
+These capital structure adjustments are partly achieved through the choice of payment method.
 Our findings provide direct evidence for the coinsurance effect of mergers on debt capacity.
-They also suggest that firm risk is a first-order determinant of leverage, consistent with the trade-off theory of capital structure.
+More broadly, they suggest that firm risk is a first-order determinant of leverage, consistent with the trade-off theory of capital structure.
+Our coefficient estimates imply that a one standard deviation decline in a firm's asset volatility corresponds to a 7.5 percentage point increase in leverage.

-Keywords: Capital structure, Mergers and acquisitions, Cash holding, Financial synergy
+Keywords: Capital structure, Mergers and acquisitions (M&As), Corporate cash holdings, Financial synergy

 JEL Classification: G30, G32, G34